In this article:

 How do I know if a bank offers pre-approval on a home loan product?

 By using the Canstar home loan comparison tool, you can see which lenders on our database are likely to offer the option of pre-approval.
-Our database compares more than 4,000 home loan products from over 100 brands.
+Our database compares thousands of home loan products from over 100 brands.

 - Use our selector to nominate your loan amount, purpose and your state or territory, and press “Compare”.